isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 (the default).
 A fatal error is logged and the server exits, based on the idea that the configuration should be valid at startup.
 Exiting to the operating system allows nanny scripts to detect the problem.
-If ``retry-on-startup`` is set to ``true``, the server will start reconnection attempts even at server startup or on reconfigure events, and will honor the action specified in the ``on-fail`` parameter.
+If ``retry-on-startup`` is set to ``true``, the server starts reconnection attempts even at server startup or on reconfigure events, and honors the action specified in the ``on-fail`` parameter.

 The host parameter is used by the MySQL and PostgreSQL backends.